Cerebellum-Network/pos-network-node/README.md

 # Cere Node with PoS consensus

+> The repository has been migrated and can be found [here](https://github.com/Cerebellum-Network/blockchain-node).
+Please, use it for the future updates.

 ## How to become a validator

 Follow the [instructions](https://github.com/Cerebellum-Network/validator-instructions#how-to-become-a-validator) to get the Node up and running.